stushar047/Simulink-Design-of-12V-and-5V-battery-charging-system-from-PV-module-/README.md

 # Simulink-Design-of-12V-and-5V-battery-charging-system-from-PV-module.

+This was group Project done by Me, Nicholas Wirak and Utpal Avro

 Solar energy harvested by photovoltaic (PV) cell arrays can be a convenient and accessible source of energy.
 It is increasingly used to augment local energy needs on the grid, as well as provide otherwise unattainable electricity off the grid.
 The energy captured by PV arrays must